 Pellet and wood stoves are typically fireplace inserts or free-standing models.
 Many different types are available.
-Click here for Efficiency Maine’s list of approved wood and pellet stoves.
 Click here to find out where you can buy pellets.
 If you’re interested in understanding how wood and pellet fuels compare to other fuel types, click here for Efficiency Maine’s Compare Heating Costs Calculator.

 Tips for safe and efficient wood stove, pellet stove or fireplace operation

 - Have a certified chimney sweep inspect the system every year